sbd-community/handbook/docs/standards/eu/cra-overview.md

 ## 3 CRA Requirements & How to Implement Them {#annex-i-requirements}

-The CRA's mandatory security obligations are detailed in **[CRA Annex I][cra_annexI]**.
+The CRA's mandatory security obligations are detailed in **[CRA Annex I][cra_annexI]** ([CRA Art.
+6][cra_art6]).
 This annex is split into two parts:
 - **Part I** defines the **product security requirements** that must be designed into the device from the start.
 - **Part II** defines the **vulnerability handling requirements** the manufacturer must follow throughout the product's support lifecycle.

 The following tables translate those legal requirements into a practical engineering checklist.
 To provide a more concrete technical interpretation, they also map each CRA clause to the corresponding requirement in Germany's influential **BSI TR-03183** technical guideline.
+It is important to note that the BSI TR is an official *guideline* from a national cybersecurity agency, designed as a playbook for compliance, not a legal text itself.
 Each row links to the relevant implementation guide in this handbook, providing a clear, actionable path from the legal text to the code and configuration required for compliance.

 ### 3.1 Risk Assessment & Threat Modeling

-Before implementing specific security controls, the CRA requires manufacturers to perform a comprehensive cybersecurity risk assessment ([CRA Art.
-13 § 2][cra_art13]).
+Before implementing specific security controls, the CRA requires manufacturers to perform and document a comprehensive cybersecurity risk assessment ([CRA Art.
+13 § 2, 3][cra_art13]).
 Threat modeling is the core practice for fulfilling this obligation.
 It is a structured process to identify, analyze, and mitigate potential threats and vulnerabilities early in the design phase.

 This proactive approach ensures that security is not an afterthought but a foundational part of the product's architecture.
 The outcomes of this threat model directly inform the security measures required in the subsequent sections.